SparrowLabsCo/s3-lambda-producer-pipeline/README.md

 The Terraform template deploys a Lambda function, an S3 bucket and the IAM resources required to run the application.
 A Lambda function consumes <code>ObjectCreated</code> events from an Amazon S3 bucket.
 The Lambda code checks the uploaded file and logs the event.

+## Notes

+1. This blueprint will create a vpc as part of the deployment unless `vpc_id` is passsd as a variable to terraform commands.

 ## Deployment Instructions

 1. From the command line, initialize terraform to download and install the providers defined in the configuration: